DailyDiagnosticsDrop/critical_llm_failure_1/README.md

 ## A Note From the Author

 This archive wasn’t built in a vacuum, and it wasn’t written with help from any LLM or “AI copilot.”
 Every log, every annotation, and every summary comes from *lived experience*, real late nights, real frustration, and a real hope that this technology can do better.
 You’ll find both technical breakdowns and human moments here, because that’s what using these tools actually feels like.
-No ghostwriting, no summaries by machine—just the raw story of what works, what breaks, and what needs to change.
+No ghostwriting, no summaries by machine, just the raw story of what works, what breaks, and what needs to change.

 When I decide to step forward publicly, I’ll update this file with my pseudonym and contact information.
 Until then, let the work speak for itself.